What to Do After a Car Accident in Missouri

 Remember that becoming emotionally agitated means you’re more likely to make mistakes.
 It puts you at greater risk of saying or doing something inappropriate to other drivers, police officers or EMTs.
 You might also make costly errors when filing a claim with your insurance representative.

-Above all else, avoid any type of aggression such as yelling, name-calling or physical violence.5 Focus on remaining courteous and providing accurate information to the appropriate individuals.
+Above all else, avoid any type of aggression such as yelling, name-calling or physical violence

 In the State of Missouri, leaving the scene of an accident is a crime.
 Do not leave until law enforcement officers give you permission to do so.